 Because this is the point where it can become problematic.
 Yes, we can work at numerous projects at once, but the risk of getting sidetracked on a permanent basis is enormous.

 Things are starting to change a little again, but for a long time, one-track specialists were — and generally still are — the societal ideal.

-You are not taken serious if you’re not specialized.
+You are not taken seriously if you’re not specialized.
 The conviction behind this mindset is that if you are interested in so many things, you can’t know enough of one to have an informed opinion on the topic or work in a related job.

 This is where the expression Jack of all trades comes in.
 In its beginnings, it used to be the modern expression for the Renaissance Man.
 Some time later, the phrase “but master of none” was added.